What Is Self Storage SEO?

 We built several links for Storage HQ.
 How do you build relevant links?

-If you have an existing relationship with another local business swap links. acquire local community backlinks – sponsor a youth sports team that has a website, pay (gasp!) yes pay a local blogger to cover your business, sponsor a charity (we’ve gotten several because we give 1% to the planet [link]), sign up for local organizations such as local chamber of commerce, host a local event, sign up for a self storage association etc.
+If you have an existing relationship with another local business swap links. acquire local community backlinks – sponsor a youth sports team that has a website, pay (gasp!) yes pay a local blogger to cover your business, sponsor a charity (we have a plenty of links from 1% for the planet organizations we’ve donated to), sign up for local organizations such as local chamber of commerce, host a local event, sign up for a self storage association etc.

 Citations for Local Businesses